-Point Roadknight Beach is a fave with young families.
-Both beaches are patrolled in summer.
-For rock pooling, dog running or beach walking, head to Back Beach or Urquhart Bluff.
+Let’s go!
+Point Roadknight Beach is a big fave with young families.
+Like Main Beach, it’s patrolled in summer.
+Grin up for rock pooling, dog running or beach walking at Back Beach or Urquhart Bluff.

 Anglesea is a hub for two-wheel adventure.
-Families love the all-level challenge of Anglesea Bike Park is a world-class mountain cross track purpose-built for all ages.
-And Parks Victoria has now approved Anglesea’s Eumerella Trails, a long-time favourite of MTBers, for public use.
+Families revel in the all-level challenges of Anglesea Bike Park, a world-class mountain cross track purpose-built for all ages.
+And Parks Victoria has now approved Eumeralla Trails, a long-time favourite of MTBers, for public use.
+Let’s get pedalling!

-Play a round at Anglesea with its resident kangaroo population, a must for anyone from abroad.
-These iconic Australian native animals live in the nearby forest and spend their days as unofficial greenkeepers lounging on the fairways.
+Tee-off at Anglesea Golf Course amidst its resident kangaroo population – a must-see for overseas visitors and Aussies alike.
+Our native roos live in nearby forest and spend their days playing unofficial greenkeepers on the fairways.

 “Our Surf Coast landscape is made for adventure.
 It supports an incredible breadth of pathways into outdoor adventure from beginner through to hard core.
 Not just trail running; there’s surfing, SUP, kayaking, mountain biking, trail walking and more.
 You can start with a lesson in the estuary, shallows or on a well-formed path then graduate to bigger waves or backcountry trails, the ocean or the Otways.
 When you’re ready, your next challenge is always there.
 Plus all the infrastructure you need: equipment hire, tour operators, accommodation, cafés, camps and organised events like Kids Adventures Outdoors (KAOS) Anglesea, a weekend festival introducing kids to a bunch of new outdoor activities.
 With trail running, there’s a myriad of trails with various challenge levels.
 You can go as hard as you like, yet never be far from a great coffee!
 Start with an easy event like Roo Run, Bells Beach Bash or Pathways into Adventure.
 Afterglow and then progress to the Surf Coast Trail Marathon or Surf Coast Century (100km).
 For people who haven’t grown up near the bush, these stepping stones from novice to intermediate and beyond can help create lifelong habits and connection to the outdoors.
 And it’s all anchored in our remarkable land and seascapes.”